-Topic Planning Overviews
+Topic Planning Overviews Year 1

 Year 1 Planning Overview Autumn Spring Summer Topic title This is me!
 Secret Garden Weather Drivers (past present future) Past: What was I like as a baby?
 Where did I live?
 Present: How have I changed?
 How has where I live changed?
 Future: What does my future look like?
-Past: What were our grandparents' gardens like? (flowers, veg patch, minibeasts etc) Present: What does my garden look like?
+Past: How have gardens changed over time?
+Present: What does my garden look like?
 What is happening to our wildlife in our garden?
 Future: How can we make sure that the wildlife in our gardens has a place to live?
 Past: Why was the weather so important to people in the past?
 Present: How have the seasons changed in this country?
 Future: How can we use the weather to help us?
 Global themes covered Aspiration - What do I want to be when I am older?
 Being Healthy - How can I take care of my mind and body?
 Environment - What is your local environment like?
 Human Rights - Should everyone have the right to a green space?
 Technology - wind, sun, water power (overview - recovered later) Equity and Diversity - how can we help people who are affected by the weather?
-Charity Link Personalised by school Visit / experience linked to the topic E.g Local Walk E.g. Garden Centre Botanical Gardens (Leicester) E.g Green screen for weather report Hook Personalised by school
+Charity Link Asha India Visit / experience linked to the topic Local Walk Garden Centre Botanical Gardens (Leicester) E.g Green screen for weather report Hook Personalised by school Overall outcome for topic (showcase) Example- Oracy: present to a friend in their partner school about what they are like, where they live and what they want to be when they are older Example- Create a small world mini garden for a fairy/ pixie/ gnome with a parent Example- Use their subject outcomes to play the game 'Guess the Season' with their partner class Key Text suggestions Three Little Pigs Rapunzel Goldilocks and the Three bears Jolly Postman at Christmas The Tiger who Came for Tea There's a Tiger in my Garden The Tiny Seed The Big book of Blooms Oliver's Vegetables The Big Book of Bugs Where does my food come from?
+Once upon a Raindrop Little Cloud The Gingerbread Man

-Overall Example- Oracy: present to a Example- Create a small world Example- Use their subject outcome for friend in their partner school mini garden for a fairy/ pixie/ outcomes to play the game topic about what they are like, where gnome with a parent 'Guess the Season' with their (showcase) they live and what they want to partner class be when they are older Key Text Three Little Pigs There's a Tiger in my Once upon a Raindrop suggestions Rapunzel Garden Little Cloud Goldilocks and the Three The Tiny Seed The Gingerbread Man bears The Big book of Blooms Jolly Postman at Christmas Oliver's Vegetables English/Phonics RWI phonics T4W units examples Get writing format lessons (not get writing books) • Phonics Topic application write once per week Colourful Semantics Colourful Semantics
+• Superworm English/Phonics examples RWI phonicsGet writing format lessons The Write Stuff unitsPhonics Topic application write oncColourful Semantics ce per week Colourful Semantics